rtwomey/h12-monitor/README.md

 ## TODO

 1. Add daemon tools to ensure this is continuously running
-2. The restarting line is currently commented out (see lib/dyno.rb:37) and untested.
-Putting this through a dry-run first before turning it on.
-3. Could use some more coverage, mostly around the network connection stuff with the log streamer.
+2. Could use some more coverage, mostly around the network connection stuff with the log streamer.